orange-cloudfoundry/db-dumper-service/README.md

 Your dump will be deleted within 5 days to allow to recover from a deletion requested by mistake.
 The soft delete duration of 5 days is configured by service operator in `dump_delete_expiration_days` property in the manifest.

-During the soft-delete period, CF users can recover a dump by instanciating a new service instance specifying the dump id to recover
+During the soft-delete period, CF users can recover a dump by instanciating a new service instance specifying the dump id to recover (in the same space where the original dump was done).

 ```
 cf cs db-dumper-service experimental service-name -c '{"src_url": "mysql://user:password@nameorip.of.your.db:port/database-name", "restore_soft_deleted_dump_id": "345554"}'